jasetran/swr-repackage-jas/README.md

-# ROAR v3.0 Development
+# ROAR3 (v3.x)

-Development repo for javascript version of ROAR-LDT.
+Development for jsPsych  version of ROAR-LDT.
 Versions and their dependencies are packaged within folders to ensure continued functionality as new test versions are deployed.

 ## Organization
 ### Working Content Code